het-tanis/prolug-labs/Linux-Labs/104-install-antivirus/step3/text.md

 You've installed and updated your antivirus, now it's time to make it run on a schedule.
 Test the script found at /answers/clamscan.sh.
 Set the script to run daily.

+Execute the script.

+Set the script to run via cron at least daily.

 <br>

 ### Solution